Spontoon Island

 The time period shown in the Spontoon Archipelago is usually in the 1930s, with occasional views from about 1920 to 1945.

-The variety of costume seen on Spontoon Island can range from fashionable dress clothing worn by rich tourists to informal token decoration by subsistance-income islanders.
+The variety of costume seen on Spontoon Island can range from fashionable dress clothing worn by rich tourists to informal token decoration by subsistence-income islanders.
 Costume can be for social show or very pragmatic working clothes.

 Tourists & Visitors

-Tourists and travellers passing through the Spontoon Islands are for the most part very rich or civil servants.
-They can afford to have travelling clothes shipped in multiple trunks, or perhaps buy clothes at their destinations.
-They may wear upper-class formal & fashionable clothes at special events, entertainments or receptions, on board a tour ship, for example, or at an embassy party.
+Tourists and travelers passing through the Spontoon Islands are for the most part very rich or civil servants.
+They can afford to have traveling clothes shipped in multiple trunks, or perhaps buy clothes at their destinations.
+They may wear upper-class formal & fashionable clothes at special events, entertainments or receptions on board a tour ship, for example, or at an embassy party.
 They may also have packed (or buy) more informal vacation clothes or beachwear.
 Fashions from the early 1930s really are from another time: the women's formal clothes are likely to make your eyes bleed.
 Men's fashions are more familiar, but strange in detail.
 By the late 30s formal costume for men and women are approaching the standardized late 20th Century look.
-But informal 'vacation' wear can be surprisingly modern in look: bell-bottom trousers for women's beachwear keep coming back into fashion through the 30s.
+However, informal 'vacation' wear can be surprisingly modern in look: bell-bottom trousers for women's beachwear keep coming back into fashion through the 30s.
 Colonial "tropical whites" (& variants) are always good form for informal tourist wear.

 'Euro' residents of the Spontoon Islands

 The Spontoon Island Archipelago has a resident population of 'Euros', concentrated on Casino Island.
 Only a few of these residents would be considered rich by European standards, but there is a sizable professional middle class.
 Some make a determined effort to stay fashionable in American, European & Asian style, or at least keep up that "tropical colonial" look.
 Many other local Euros have picked up on the fashion principles of the native Spontoonies, and are more inclined to "mix-and-match", and pick their clothes for regional comfort.
-There are working-class Euros (& beach-combers), some are concerned with looking obviously Euro by costume; others enjoy being able to pass as a Spontoonie when they wish.
+There are working-class Euros (& beach-combers): Some are concerned with looking obviously Euro by costume; others enjoy being able to pass as a Spontoonie when they wish.

 Tropical adventure movies of the 1930s are an acceptable guide to some Euro costume in the Spontoons.
 The movies of "Indiana Jones" or "King Kong" are set in this 1930s time period.